rcsb/py-rcsb_app_file/README.md

 The list directory endpoint is found at 'file-v1/list-dir'.

-For streamlining, the upload function has been partly duplicated in uploadRequest and IoUtils, so changes to one should be performed in the other.

 To skip endpoints and forward a server-side chunk or file from Python, use functions by the same names in IoUtils.py.

 # Uploads and downloads